#Schema Customization

 A record ID must never contain a colon :

-and labels of edges.
-A record with a colon in the ID will be rejected with an
+!
+Colons are used to separate the IDs and labels of edges.
+A record with a colon in the ID will be rejected with an error message.

-Scenario 1: Rename ID Field
+#Scenario 1: Rename ID Field

 If your data already contains a unique ID field, but you want to stick to your existing name, you can easily change that.